Doit: the goodest python task-runner you never heard of

 I like systems that scale up, but also scale down.
 Things that I can use with my clients, but also on a dumb personal project.

-doit does this very well: if all what you want is to run a bunch of commands, you don't need much:
+doit does this very well: if all you want is to run a bunch of commands, you don't need much:

 def task_do_stuff():